How to Build a Prediction Market Platform Like Polymarket

 Automated Market Makers and Liquidity Models

 Liquidity is the lifeblood of any trading platform.
 Without it, users face wide spreads and poor execution quality.
-Two primary liquidity models dominate modern platform development today, and each suits different operational contexts.
+Two primary liquidity models dominate modern prediction market software development today.

 The Logarithmic Market Scoring Rule (LMSR) is an AMM model where the platform acts as the market maker.
 It guarantees liquidity at all times, making it ideal for low-volume or niche markets.
 However, it requires the platform to fund initial liquidity from a treasury reserve, creating ongoing capital requirements.